 You might find it useful to:

-- write your questions down as you think of them, and take them with you to your next clinic visit
+- Write down any questions that you think of later and take them with you to your next appointment

 Information last reviewed: 21 August 2013